 All materials needed for the experiment will be provided at no cost to participants by the University of Minnesota.

 During the summer months of June, July, and August, participants cut all buckthorn that was not directly planted for experimental purposes.
 (In other words, cut non-test buckthorn.)
 For details, see: https://coveritup.umn.edu/summer20.

 Observe & report

-Participants measure the survival and growth of test buckthorn, estimate areas covered by different types of plants, and take pictures of the squares and of the tree canopy.
-Video training will be announced via email and available on this page: https://coveritup.umn.edu/end-of-season.
+Participants measure the survival and growth of test buckthorn; take pictures of the squares and of the tree canopy; and estimate areas covered by different types of plants.
+An online tutorial will be announced via email and available on this page: https://coveritup.umn.edu/end-of-season.

 Autumn 2022 - End of project